Chia-Network/chia-network.github.io/collections/_posts/2022-07-25-upgrading-the-cat-standard.en.md

 **I may have lost money by transacting, what should I do now?**

-Unfortunately, any CAT1 transactions that happen after the end of life block height won't be recoverable.
+Unfortunately, any CAT1 transactions that happen after the end-of-life block height won't be recoverable.
 For further confirmation, please contact our support team so they can help with checking when the transactions occurred and can help determine if the money is lost or not.

 **Do I need to cancel my XCH-for-NFT offers?**